-What purpose do those little orthodontic treatment.have?
-(Besides popping up in random spots throughout your house, years after treatment?)
-If you have recently started wearing rubber bands, this blog post will help you understand the latest development in your
+What purpose do those little orthodontic treatment.have besides popping up in random spots throughout your house years after treatment?
+If you or your child has recently started wearing rubber bands, this blog post will help you understand the latest development in your

-Correcting a misaligned bite is always what takes the longest during orthodontic treatment, which is why many of our patients end up wearing rubber bands.
+Correcting a misaligned bite is always what takes the longest during orthodontic treatment.
+This is why many of our patients end up wearing rubber bands.
 Rubber bands can correct a wide variety of bite issues, such as overbites, underbites, and crossbites.
 Since the elastics are secured to the upper and lower jaw, they force your jaws to move together into optimal alignment and bite.

 What Happens If You Don’t Wear Your Rubber Bands?

 If you lose or run out of rubber bands, call one of our offices as soon as possible.
 We’ll have some new ones waiting for you at the reception desk.
 It’s of utmost importance that you wear your elastics at least 23 hours a day.
 Otherwise, it’ll take longer for your jaw to move into its final position.

 Rubber bands stretch as you talk or take lion-sized yawns.
 These littleare also flexible enough that they aren’t going to snap and break.
 Since are stretchy, they don’t limit your jaw’s range of motion.

 Easy to Remove and Replace